 - Key Takeaways

-- When Even Elite Athletes Fall Victim to Sneezes
+- Even Elite Athletes Aren't Safe

 - Breaking Up Scar Tissue Through Movement